After 23 Years, Wilco’s Leader and Ceo, Doug Hoffman, Is Set to Retire and Leave a Legacy that Honors Core Values, Customers, and His Team.

-“Doug has made it a priority that our directors have the opportunity to receive education that will help us lead Wilco to the benefit of our members,” says Glenn Goschie, who has served on the board for 11 years and was elected as chairman this year.
-“He also relates to our members directly, and has an open door policy that welcomes their input, and they know from experience that if they identify a problem to him, he will ensure that it’s solved.”
+“Doug has made it a priority that our directors have the opportunity to receive an education that will help us lead Wilco to the benefit of our members,” says Glenn Goschie, who has served on the board for 11 years and was elected as chairman this year.
+“He also relates to our members directly, and has an open-door policy that welcomes their input, and they know from experience that if they identify a problem to him, he will ensure that it’s solved.”

 Hoffman is recognized as a selfless and egalitarian leader, last in line at any company event, sacrificing his own company car during a cost-saving fleet reduction and still only driving his personal vehicle, and sharing the recognition for any achievements.

 “He never makes our successes about himself.
 Instead, he gives the entire team credit for any accolades he or the company receives,” says Smith.